TL;DR

 - Full Medical Underwriting (FMU): You declare your full medical history.
 The insurer will then state upfront what is and isn't covered.
 This provides more certainty but can be more complex.

-- Provider Network: Check which hospitals and specialists are included in the insurer's network to ensure you have good access in your local area.
+- Provider Network: Check which hospitals and specialists are included in the insurer's network to help support you have good access in your local area.

 Your Future is in Your Hands